LoomRobotics/LEGOSwarm/README.md

 # LEGOSwarm
-LEGOSwarm is an autonomous robotic assembly system that employs a "Foreman" and "Workers" to assemble complete LEGO kits.
+LEGOSwarm is an autonomous robotic assembly system that employs a [Foreman](Foreman.md) and [Workers](Worker.md) to assemble complete LEGO kits.
 Developed by Weaver Robotics.
 Return here periodically for updates as we add to the repo.